abhisheksharma12891/Face-Emotion-AI/README.md

 3. The AI will detect your emotion and display it in **Green**.

-4. Look below your face—it will suggest a **Song** matching your mood! 🎶
+4. Look below your face, it will suggest a **Song** matching your mood! 🎶

 5. Press **'q'** to exit the application.